Yonaim/cpp-concepts/README.md

 # cpp-concepts

-Understanding C++ by testing the language rules., not memorizing them
+A collection of small, focused C++ programs exploring core language concepts.

+Each file isolates a specific topic to observe how the language and compiler actually behave.

+This repository is intended for understanding C++ through experimentation, not as a tutorial.